-www.PapaCambridge.com As you watch the live performance of the work, make notes that clearly relate to the assessment criteria in Section 6.5 and then make a 'best fit' judgement as to which band to place it in.
+www.papaCambridge.com As you watch the live performance of the work, make notes that clearly relate to the assessment criteria provided in this booklet and then make a 'best fit' judgement as to which band to place it in.
 Very often you may see qualities that fit more than one band, so always decide on the overall 'best fit'.
 You can trade off the strengths and weaknesses in the work against the criteria in the different bands (comments on these are therefore also helpful for moderation purposes).
 Lastly, give a specific mark from your chosen band.